denoland/deployctl/README.md

 deployctl deploy
 ```

+Visit the [deployctl docs](https://docs.deno.com/deploy/manual/deployctl) and check out
-Checkout the help output for more information:
+the help output to learn all you can do with deployctl:

 ```shell
 deployctl -h